khaitranquang/sql_antipatterns/Chap4_ID_Required.md

 SELECT * FROM Bugs JOIN BugsProducts USING (bug_id);
 ```

 However, if all tables are required to define a pseudokey primary key name *id*, then a foreign key column in a dependent table can never using the same name as the primary key it references.
-Instaed,
+Instead, we must always use the more verbose ON syntax.

+#### Compound Keys Are Hard

+Some developers refuse to use compound keys because they say these keys are too hard to use.

+### 4.3 How to recognize the Antipattern

+The symptom of this antipattern is easy to recognize: tables use the overly generic name *id* for the primary key.

+### 4.4 Legitimate Uses of the Antipattern

+Some objet-relational frameworks simpplify development by assuming *convention over configuration*.
+Thay expect every table to define its primary key in the same way: as an integer pseudokey column name *id*.
+If you use such a frameworks, you may want to conform to its conventions, because this gives you access to other desirable features of the frameworks.

+### 4.5 Solution: Tailored to Fits

+A primary key is a constraint, not a data type.
+We can declare a primary key on an column or set of columns, as long as the data types support indexing.
+We should also be able to define a column as an auto-incrementing integer without making it the primary key of the table.
+The two concepts are independent.

+#### Tell it like it

+Choose sensible names for your primary key.
+For example, the primary key of the *Bugs* table should be *bug_id*

+#### Be Unconventional

+Object-relational frameworks expect us to use a pseudokey name *id*, by they also allow us ti override this and declare a different name instead.

+#### Embrace Natural Keys and Compound Keys